-With more time at home during the novel coronavirus pandemic, many of us have taken on new hobbies, and nearly 20% of Americans say they’re gardening more than usual.
+With more time at home during the novel coronavirus pandemic, many people took on new hobbies.
+One that seems to have stuck is gardening.
+Research shows that 55% of American households participate in gardening activities.
 If you’d like to grow some of your own food but don’t have the yard or free time for a large plot, you can still plant seeds and reap the benefits of your harvest with microgreens.

 “Microgreens are the edible leafy greens of many vegetables, herbs, grains and flowers that are harvested within about two weeks from seedling emergence,” says Sarah Ardanuy Johnson, PhD, RDN, assistant professor and director of the Functional Foods and Human Health Laboratory at Colorado State University and lead author of a recent study on microgreens.
 Often used as colorful, funfetti-like garnishes for fancy restaurant dishes, microgreens fall somewhere between sprouts and baby greens in size.
 As such, they don’t take much space to grow and can easily fit on your windowsill offering a tasty mix-in for soups, salads, and more.

 Ready in a few weeks and rich in nutrients, microgreens might just be the new sprouts (and, since they’re eaten without the roots, they also get higher marks for food safety).
 Here, everything you need to know about these greens — including their health benefits, how to grow your own, and a few flavorful varieties to add to your garden.